abhijeetmahankal2-spec/ABCBankAPI/instruction.md

 3. Ensure use latest Java and Gradle configuration
 4. Write JUnit test cases for the project
 5. Build the code
-6. Run the code for confirmation
-7. Create a new feature branch
+6. Create a new feature branch
-8. Commit and push the changes to feature branch
+7. Commit and push the changes to feature branch
-9. Raise a PR from feature to develop branch
+8. Raise a PR from feature to develop branch
-10 create a Docker file for Deployment
+9 create a Docker file for Deployment

 ## Quick Notes & Commands